8ck/8ck/README.md

 <p align="center">
     <strong>Hello there 👋</strong>
     <br>
-    This is just where i post random stuff what i make, most of it is complete trash and was done just for fun :)
+    This is just where i post random stuff what i make, most of it is complete trash<br>
+    and was done just for fun :)
 </p><br>